Cat First-Aid Kit 2025: What to Pack & When to Use

 Do I need a separate travel kit?

-Yes—the pouch prevents the 10pm scramble.
-Clip it to your carrier so it never gets misplaced.
+Yes — the pouch prevents the 10pm scramble.
+Clip it to your carrier so it never disappears.

 Can I use hydrogen peroxide on wounds?

-Skip it on fresh wounds—peroxide damages tissue.
-Rinse with sterile saline and clean around the wound with dilute chlorhexidine (about 0.05%).
+Skip it on fresh wounds — peroxide can slow healing.
+Rinse with sterile saline and clean around the wound with dilute chlorhexidine (~0.05%).

 What’s a normal cat temperature?